 The Board of Statutory Auditors may work with in-company control structures and functions to undertake and orient its audits and necessary checks.
 In order to accomplish this, it receives adequate regular data flows and information on specific situations/company performance.
-Given this close connection, the Board of Statutory Auditors is specifically consulted not just on decisions regarding the appointment and dismissal of the Heads of control-related corporate functions (Compliance, Group Risk Management, Anti-Money Laundering and Internal Audit), but also on defining the essential elements of the control system's overall architecture (powers, responsibilities, resources, data flows and handling conflicts of interest).
+Given this close connection, the Board of Statutory Auditors is specifically consulted not just on decisions regarding the appointment and dismissal of the Heads of control-related corporate functions (Compliance, Group Risk Management, Anti-Money Laundering (of the Bank and the Group), as well as the deputy of the Anti-Money Laundering functions head, and Internal Audit), but also on defining the essential elements of the control system's overall architecture (powers, responsibilities, resources, data flows and handling conflicts of interest).
 Regarding their own activities, Auditors may ask the Internal Audit department to carry out specific audits of the operational and business operations departments.